alaeddine-fredj/alaeddine-fredj/README.md

 - 👋 Hi, I’m @alaeddine-fredj.
-- 👀 I’m interested in Data Science and Business Intelligence.
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Data Analytics.
+- 🌱 I’m Junior Data Scientist.
-- 💞️ I’m looking to collaborate on projects related to data analysis and business intelligence.
+- 💞️ I’m looking to collaborate on projects related to data analysis.
 - 📫 You can reach me through email at alafredj8@gmail.com or connect with me on LinkedIn at www.linkedin.com/in/ala-eddine-fredj/.

 <!---